Knowing I’m an advid autograph collector, my mother, Geraldine Dennis was always on the lookout and obtained several signatures for me.

 In April 1969, she took me to a Tom Jones concert with my cousins Carolyn Sanders Gerland and James Johnson at the Hemisfair Arena in San Antonio, Texas.
 Gladys Knight and the Pips and comedian Norm Crosby also appeared.

-They performed on a center stage the of the arena, with an amazing orchestra on one side.
+They performed on a stage, in the center of the arena, with an amazing orchestra on one side.
 I was only 13 and the entire show was incredible.
 Tom Jones sang such hits as “It’s Not Unusual,” “Delilah,” and “Help Yourself.”

 For years Mom would laugh and say, “When I die I want to come back reincarnated as a gospel backup singer so I can stand behind Tom Jones and watch him work on stage.”